curipha/uilint/README.md

 If there is an update for something, simply revise these PO files (and create MO files via `make mo`).

 ### Add a new language translation
-Create a new PO file for not-translated languages to add a new language translation.
+Create a new PO file for non-translated languages to add a new language translation.

 1. Add new language code to `langs` variable in `Makefile`
     - Language codes are listed on the [manual](https://www.gnu.org/software/gettext/manual/html_node/Usual-Language-Codes.html) of `gettext`.